Trillium: Higher-Order Concurrent and Distributed Separation Logic for Intensional Refinement: Conclusion and Future Work

+\begin{acks} We would like to thank the anonymous reviewers for their valuable remarks and insightful comments which have improved the presentation of this work.

-\begin{acks} This work was supported in part by a Villum Investigator grant (no. 25804), Center for Basic Research in Program Verification (CPV), from the VILLUM Foundation.
-During parts of this project Amin Timany was a postdoctoral fellow of the Flemish research fund (FWO). \end{acks}
+This work was supported in part by a Villum Investigator grant (no. 25804), Center for Basic Research in Program Verification (CPV), from the VILLUM Foundation.
+This work has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 101003349). \end{acks}